-To reference a tweet, use the Twitter handle as the author and enclose the tweet itself in single quotes.
-Type the day and month of the post, and the words Twitter post after the tweet.
+To reference a tweet, use the author's real name; use the Twitter handle as the author only if the author's real name in unknown.
+Enclose the tweet itself in 'single quotes'.
+Type the words Twitter post, and the day and month of the post, after the text of the tweet.

 Green, A. 2009, 'Fremantle by-election: should the Liberals run?', Antony Green's election blog, weblog, ABC, Sydney, viewed 10 April 2009, <http://blogs.abc.net.au/antonygreen/2009/04/fremantle-by-el.html>.

 Place the first few words of the post (up to about 15 words) in 'single quotes', using [...] if necessary to indicate that some words have been left out.
 Type the words Facebook post, and the day and month of the post, after the text of the post.
 Use the URL of the Facebook home page containing the post.

 UTS Library 2014, 'Welcome back to uni!
 In the spirit of returning to student life [...]', Facebook post, 25 February, viewed 27 February 2014, <https://www.facebook.com/UTSLibrary>.

 Cochrane systematic reviews are usually sourced from the Library’s Wiley online databases or can be sourced from Cochrane Library online.
 For referencing purposes we recommend you use Wiley online database to view the key reference elements.

 The key elements for Cochrane systematic reviews are: